Welcome to the Design Technology page

 The DT Curriculum

-DT is taught once every term and by the end of each key stage, children will have covered a range of topics including Structures, Textiles, Mechanisms, Food, and in KS2 Electrical Systems.
-As there are a lot of skills to teach the topics are alternated in each year group.
+DT is taught once every term and by the end of each key stage, children will have covered a range of topics including: Structures, Textiles, Mechanisms, Food, and in KS2 Electrical Systems.
+As there are a lot of skills to teach which means sometimes the topics are alternated in each year group.

 How we teach DT at Red Hall